-Class Scheduling Policy & Process for the Academic Week
+Class Scheduling Policy and Process for the Academic Week

 The primary goal of the Academic Scheduling Process is to maximize the probability that all students receive their choice of courses required for graduation in a timely manner (within the prescribed number of semesters) by providing a conflict-free resource environment.

 Effective class and classroom scheduling is critical to the mission of the University.
 It enables students to take the classes they need in a timely manner and contributes to cost containment through efficient space utilization and good stewardship of our valuable institutional resources.

 General Policy Regarding the Academic Scheduling Process